 Although the Universal Express advertising often mentions that your wait in line will be 15 minutes or less, it is important to understand that this is not a guarantee.
 Universal does extremely well at keeping Express lines to a minimum, but you may occasionally encounter a queue that is longer than 15 minutes.
 The reason for this is simple.
 By assigning a specific return time, Walt Disney World’s Fast Pass computers automatically track how many people will be in the Fast Pass line at any one time.
 At a certain cutoff point, the computer automatically advances to the next available Fast Pass Return time.
 Disney’s system gives guests a better guarantee on queue length, but little flexibility in planning their day.
 Since Universal Express allows guests to visit the attractions at any time they choose, it is possible that a large number of guests will choose to use Universal Express at the same attraction at the same time.
 Universal Team Members will do their best to clear an overly long Express queue, but it may take some time to do so.

-There are a few tips and tricks that frequent visitors use to help avoid long Express queues.
-The most important trick is to avoid “show dumps.”
 Show dump is the term used by Team Members to describe what happens when a large-capacity show ends.
 Some of the theaters can hold upwards of 1000 guests.
 When a show ends, most of those 1000 guests immediately head to whatever ride is right next door.
 The largest capacity ride is Earthquake, which can handle 220 guests per load.
 Many rides have a much smaller capacity, perhaps 40 guests per load.
 Therefore, both the Express and Standby queues will overflow immediately after a show dump.
 To avoid this, keep an eye on your park map.
 Avoid going on any ride that is right next to a show building right after that show lets out.

-How many days do you have to visit each park?
 If you are trying to see both parks in one day, Express Passes will greatly improve your chances of seeing all major attractions.
 On the other hand, if you will be at Universal Orlando for a week even during busier seasons, Express Passes are probably unnecessary for those who can tolerate lines and crowds.

 Ultimately, the decision of whether to purchase Express and how to use it is a personal one.
-Many guests choose to buy Express and use their passes only to bypass extremely long lines, while using the Standby line to enjoy the backstory at less crowded attractions.
+Many guests choose to buy Express and use their passes only to bypass extremely long lines while using the Standby line to enjoy the backstory at less crowded attractions.
 Others purchase Express for the first and/or last day of a longer trip, to ensure that all the major attractions are accomplished, then slow their pace for the middle days of the vacation.
 The choice is yours, and Universal Express should be seen as an option rather than a necessity.

 3 Nights Lodging + 2 Days Park to Park Universal Studios Theme Park Ticket